juju/docs/src/en/juju-coexist.md

 ## MacOS

-The Apple OS X download, available [here][refreleases], includes the binaries for Juju.
+The Apple OS X download, available [here][install], includes the binaries for Juju.
 These will work work with any recent version of Mac OS X, including 10.9 (Mavericks), 10.10 (Yosemite), 10.11 (El Capitan) and 10.12 (Sierra).